whiteducksoftware/azure-devops-build-agents-community/README.md

 |  ![](docs/img/BuildAgent.png)   |   <h2>Welcome to the **Build Agent for Azure DevOps** </br> community and documentation  </h2>|
 | ---- | ---- |

-Thank you for your intereset on our Azure Marketplace offering for managed Build Agent for Azure DevOps 🚀 💥
+Thank you for your interest on our Azure Marketplace offering for managed Build Agent for Azure DevOps 🚀 💥

 Feel free to report your feedback, make suggestions or report issues or search for existing issues.